arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

    ("Generation Alpha" "hey, alpha!")))
 ```

-Unfortunately, this still returns the string, not the number.
+Unfortunately, this still returns the key, not the value.
 Here's a modified version doing the trick:

 ```emacs-lisp